System Overview

 • WASM Apps: Sandboxed user applications (50-200KB)

-• Max Concurrent: 4 app instances
+• Max Concurrent: 2 running app instances (default via CONFIG_AKIRA_APP_MAX_RUNNING)

 • Languages: C, Rust, AssemblyScript (compiled to WASM)